Painting the floor: Here's how!

 2 .
 Plastic flooring , PVC, laminate, vinyl flooring

-- Primer: MissPompadour To Bond & Block
+- primer: MissPompadour To Bond & Block

 3 .
 Tile and stone flooring interior, basement flooring

-- Primer: MissPompadour To Bond & Block
+- primer: MissPompadour To Bond & Block

 4 .
 Concrete floor

-- Primer: MissPompadour To Bond & Block; if necessary, special primer for concrete/screed for heavy-duty use
+- primer: MissPompadour To Bond & Block; special primer for concrete/screed if necessary for heavy-duty use

 5 .
 Cork floor